 - The Ultimate Realist (Otto Kroeger)

 Numerous other ESTP nicknames, more colorful than the ones above, can be found online that describe the ESTP’s stronger sides.
 For example, ‘Entrepreneur’ focuses on their leadership and problem-solving skills, ‘Persuader’ points to an ESTP’s power to inspire others to follow their lead.
 The ‘Dynamo’ best describes their immense energy.
-And given their readiness to jump where others would fear to tread, ‘Daredevil’ is the ESTP nickname we will use in our articles for this Myers Briggs personality type.
+And given their readiness to jump where others would fear to tread, ‘Daredevil’ is the ESTP nickname we will use in our articles for this personality type.

 Who is an ESTP?
 A strong-willed thrill-seeker and exceptional problem-solver?
 Or an unfocused, easily bored risk-taker?
 It actually depends on the point of view, however, both answers are true.
 Let’s try and find a middle ground between ESTP’s strengths and weaknesses to paint an objective portrait of this personality type.

 Situations that promise a heated action are perfect to meet the demands of an ESTP.
 They are adrenaline junkies who love living on the edge and overcoming difficulties.
-This personality type is inclined to taking risks more than any other type on the MBTI spectrum.
+This personality type is inclined to taking risks more than any other type on the personalities spectrum.
 Their Extroverted (E) preference is responsible for their willingness to take risks and the inexhaustible amount of energy and enthusiasm ESTPs spread wherever they go.
 They love being among people, entertaining them with their direct sense of humor and charm that often gets ESTPs to become the center of attention.
 Even though they are communicative and tend to make friends easily, they avoid forming deeper relationships.

 Given their Thinking (T) preference, these personalities may struggle with understanding the feelings of others and expressing their own emotions.
 As this dominant preference makes ESTPs rely on logic, they can not grasp the importance of feelings, thus, may feel uncomfortable around emotional people.
 As they are always ready to take action and move fast towards their goals, they may perceive emotional outbursts as unnecessary obstacles that slow them down on the way to success.
 However, when they care about someone, they tend to show their love and affection through actions rather than words.
 For this reason, people close to an ESTP could expect to be showered with gifts and pleasant surprises.
 ESTPs may not be prepared to listen to lengthy emotional confessions, but they will compensate for this lack of attention by doing something useful to comfort someone they love.